31 Cheapskate Handy Hints For the Outdoors

 No-Rust Garden Tools

 Regular maintenance keeps your garden tools clean and rust-free.
 To avoid much of that maintenance, fill a bucket with sand and mix in a plant-based oil, such as boiled linseed oil.
 Plunging a blade, tines, or teeth into the sand a few times cleans off any dirt and gives them a light coating of oil for rust prevention.
 You can even store your tools right in the pot.
-Check out these 21 ideas to make sure you keep your tools organized!
+Keep your tools organized with these creative tips and tricks.

 Keep Seeds Fresh